sorreltree/multienum/README.rst

 Usage
 -----

-Subclasses should define ``_members``, which is a tuple of tuples. [#]_ Every member of ``_members`` should be a string containing a name which equates to the enumerated value.
+Subclasses should define the class attribute ``_members`` as a tuple of tuples. [#]_ Every member of ``_members`` should be a tuple of strings containing a name which equates to the enumerated value.
 The value will be inferred from the member's position in the tuple (equal to the subscript).
 Optionally, a subclass may define ``_fields``, a tuple of field names which correspond to the order the enumeration names appear in within the ``_members`` attribute.

 The enumerated value can be instantiated with a plain int value or with any of the names provided in ``_members``, either using the appropriate field name as